Existence of self-similar profile for a kinetic annihilation model: Moment estimates

 According to Jensen's inequality one also has and, by a simple decreasing induction argument, one checks that if $M_{\frac{j\gamma}{2}}(0) \geq \kappa_j(\a)$ holds for any $j=1,\ldots,j_0$, then $\inf_{t \geq 0} M_{\frac{j\gamma}{2}}(t) \geq \kappa_j(\a)$ will hold for any $j=1,\ldots,j_0.$ \end{proof} \begin{rmq} With the notations of Lemma \ref{leminf}, we define the set $\mathcal{C}_\gamma(\alpha)$ $(0 < \a < \a_\star)$ as follows: \begin{enumerate}[(i)\:] \item If $\gamma=1$ then $\mathcal{C}_1(\alpha)$ is the set of nonnegative $\psi(\xi)$ such that $\int_{\R^d} \psi(\xi)|\xi|\d\xi \geq \kappa(\alpha)$. \item If $\gamma \in (0,1)$ let $j_0 \in \mathbb{N}$ be such that $k_0=\frac{j_0\gamma}{2} < 1$ and $k_0+\frac{\gamma}{2} \geq 1.$ Then, $\mathcal{C}_\gamma(\alpha)$ is defined as the set of nonnegative $\psi(\xi)$ such that $\int_{\R^d}\psi(\xi)|\xi|^{j\gamma} \d\xi \geq \kappa_j(\alpha)$ for any $j=1,\ldots,j_0.$\end{enumerate} The second part of Lemma \ref{leminf} can be reformulated as follows: given $\gamma \in (0,1]$ and $0 < \alpha < \alpha_\star$, if the initial datum $\psi_0 \in \mathcal{C}_\gamma(\alpha)$ then the associated solution $\psi(t)$ to \eqref{BEscaled} is such that $\psi(t) \in \mathcal{C}_\gamma(\alpha)$ for any $t \geq 0.$ \end{rmq}

 The above lower bounds have several important consequences when dealing with isotropic functions.
-Precisely, one has the following result, already stated in \cite[Lemma 10]{Lu00} in dimension $d=3$: \begin{lem} Assume that $f(\xi)=\overline{f}(|\xi|) \geq 0$ is an isotropic integrable function and let $k(r) \geq 0$ be a non decreasing mapping on $[0,\infty).$ Then, for any $\xi \in \R^d$,
+Precisely, one has the following result, already stated in \cite[Lemma 10]{Lu00} in dimension $d=3$: \begin{lem} Assume that $f(\xi)=\overline{f}(|\xi|) \geq 0$ is an isotropic integrable function and let $k(r) \geq 0$ be a nondecreasing mapping on $[0,\infty).$ Then, for any $\xi \in \R^d$,

 \end{lem} \begin{proof} We give an elementary proof of this result.
 Using spherical coordinates, with $\xi_*=\varrho\omega$ and $\xi=r\sigma$, $r,\varrho >0$, $\omega,\sigma \in \mathbb{S}^{d-1}$, one has